cronn/ssh-proxy/README.md

 `ProxyJump` or `ProxyCommand` configurations in your local `~/.ssh/config` file.

+See our [blog post "Tunneling Basics – Part II: OpenSSH Configuration Files"][blog-post-ssh-configuration-files] for some context where and how this library can be used.

 ## Usage ##
 Add the following Maven dependency to your project: